revinate/henicea/README.md

 ## Health check

-Hernicea provides a simple health check through Spring Boot Actuator.
+Henicea provides a simple health check through Spring Boot Actuator.
 The only requirement is to have a Cassandra `Session` object in the Spring context.

 To auto configure a health check add